This is the easiest to understand buyer’s guide to LED grow lights that you’ll ever read.

 I can’t emphasize this enough:

-This is absolutely the minimum for decent yield…especially in the flowering stage.
+This is absolutely the minimum for a decent yield, especially in the flowering stage.

 Your plants will grow and yield at a much better rate in the flowering stage if you get close to the optimum PPFD value between: